04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

-Job search is becoming difficult and thanks to technology, employers are raising the bar on their expectations from recent hires.
+Job search is becoming difficult, and thanks to technology, employers raise the bar on their expectations from recent hires.

 But, how do you beat the odds to nail a job that puts springs in your step each morning as you go to work?

-Marricke Gane Kofi is a Donor Consultant/Executive Trainer at Marricke Gane Consulting Ltd while Lexy Boahene is the founder of LX HR Solutions, an HR company that helps Ghanaians in Diaspora find work back home.
+Marricke Gane Kofi is a Donor Consultant/Executive Trainer at Marricke Gane Consulting Ltd. Simultaneously, Lexy Boahene is the founder of LX HR Solutions, an HR company helps Ghanaians in Diaspora find work back home.
 Below are exclusive insights from the chat — on how to decide your career path, stay visible to recruiters, and get hired.

 1. Understand what a career is and be clear about what you want.